 Report your absences: You'll need to report any scheduled time for your intermittent leave to Sedgwick and your manager – even if you simply arrive late or leave early.

-Report any scheduled time missed due to your intermittent leave:
+Report any scheduled time you miss due to your intermittent leave:

 - Through mySedgwick , or